Before considering an investment in the Fund, you should understand that you could lose money.

 The Underlying Funds may experience a portfolio turnover rate of over 100% and may generate short-term capital gains which are taxable.

-IQ Hedge MS Index is the exclusive property of IndexIQ which has contracted with Solactive to maintain and calculate the Index.
+IQ Hedge Multi-Strategy Index is the exclusive property of IndexIQ which has contracted with Solactive to maintain and calculate the Index.
 IndexIQ® and IQ® are registered service marks of IndexIQ.

-IQ Hedge Multi-Strategy Index seeks to replicate the risk-adjusted return characteristics of hedge funds using multiple hedge fund investment styles, including long/short equity, global macro, market neutral, event-driven, fixed income arbitrage, and emerging markets.
+IQ Hedge Multi-Strategy Index seeks to replicate the risk-adjusted return characteristics of hedge funds.

 S&P 500® Index is widely regarded as the standard index for measuring large-cap U.S. stock market performance.